chrisgrieser/finder-vim-mode/README.md

 ```

 ## Updates
-Karabiner has no mechanism for auto-updating its plugins.
+Unfortunately, Karabiner has no mechanism for auto-updating its plugins.
 Therefore, you have to install updates manually by re-running the code above.
 You can watch the releases of this repo to be notified when there are updates.

 ## Caveats
 Since Karabiner "plugins" are nothing more than JSON files, this plugin has quite a few limitations.